2KAbhishek/projects/README.md

 ### Forked Repos

-Forked repos are hidden by default, to show them set `hideForks = true` in `script.js`
+Forked repos are hidden by default, to show them set `hideForks = false` in `script.js`

 ### Authenticated Requests